- 01. Why Take Up Boxing?

 Your ideas have finally come to fruition, and you now want to put yourself to the test and seriously take on Boxing, right?

-To exercise via sport, to let off steam or to know how to defend oneself in case of aggression, the reasons to learn boxing are as numerous as they are personal.
+To exercise via sport, let off steam, or know how to defend oneself in case of aggression, the reasons to learn Boxing are as numerous as personal.

 The ring is a particularly physical environment, difficult and demanding, where it is necessary to be enduring and powerful, but where brute force would be nothing without a high technicality.

-In this respect, it is necessary to start with a good base understanding of the sport, otherwise you may soon have regrets: the slightest little bad habit taken during your first boxing class will be extremely difficult to uproot...
-Your first attempt at the sport will indeed become the foundation of all of your sporting technique.
+In this respect, it is necessary to start with a good base understanding of the sport; otherwise, you may soon have regrets: the slightest little bad habit taken during your first boxing class will be extremely difficult to uproot.
+Your first attempt at the sport will indeed become the foundation of all of your sporting techniques.

-Nothing better, then, than an experienced boxer to show you the way: there just for you, he can give you demonstrations and watch you to monitor any error that may occur!
+After that, there is nothing better than an experienced boxer to show you the way.
+Their attention will be focused solely on you.
+They can provide demonstrations and watch you as they correct any error that may occur!